3CordGuy/coders-liturgy/src/routes/prayers/for-feelings-of-imposter-syndrome.md

   - comparison
   - impostor syndrome
   - self-doubt
+  - strength
-description: We all feel weak and like impostors at times.
+description: We all feel weak and like imposters at times.
 icons:
   - { name: 'eye', color: 'indigo-400' }
   - { name: 'heart', color: 'red-400' }